-"COVID-19 Relief" is the subject of a scam email, used to infect recipients' systems with ZLoader malware, which injects the Zeus banking trojan.
-Much as the title/subject implies, "COVID-19 Relief" emails are part of a Coronavirus/COVID-19 themed spam campaign, which is but one of many that abuse this pandemic.
-These letters are targeting Canadian users, by claiming that recipients need to fill-out a form to receive financial relief payments, approved by Justin Trudeau, the prime minister of Canada.
+"COVID-19 Relief" is the subject of a scam email used to infect recipients' systems with ZLoader malware, which injects the Zeus banking Trojan.
+As as the title/subject implies, "COVID-19 Relief" emails are part of a Coronavirus/COVID-19-themed spam campaign, which is just one of many that exploit this pandemic.
+These messages target Canadian users by claiming that recipients need to complete a form to receive financial relief payments, which are approved by Justin Trudeau, the Prime Minister of Canada.

-The "COVID-19 Relief" email informs recipients that the Canadian Prime minister Justin Trudeau has approved of relief payments for residents, who have chosen to stay at home during the Coronavirus pandemic.
-The relief payment is 2,500 CAD (Canadian dollars); to receive it, users must fill-out a request form.
-The email also gives a deadline for the form submission.
-The supposed request form is a password-protected Microsoft Office document (.DOC or .DOCX), titled "COVID 19 Relief".
-After the password is entered (it is provided in the email), the document requests users to enable macro commands, once enabled - the installation of ZLoader malware is initiated.
-This malicious program then begins infecting the system with the Zeus banking trojan.
-Zeus malware is designed to steal information stored in browsers, primarily targeting credentials (i.e. log-ins and passwords) of various accounts.
-Furthermore, this trojan has keylogging abilities, which means that the privacy of any and all typed information can be compromised.
-For example, cyber criminals can use hijacked e-commerce accounts and/or credit card details to make only purchases.
-Via use of social engineering, criminals can trick users into providing authentication codes and other details that are necessary for access to accounts that have advanced verification (e.g. banking accounts).
-In summary, trusting "COVID-19 Relief" email will compromise device integrity and can lead to severe privacy issues, identity theft and significant financial losses.
-If it is known/suspected that the system is already infected with the Zeus trojan (or other malware), it is strongly recommended to use an anti-virus software to remove it immediately.
+The "COVID-19 Relief" email informs recipients that the Canadian Prime Minister, Justin Trudeau, has approved relief payments for residents who have chosen to stay at home during the coronavirus pandemic.
+The relief payment is 2,500 CAD (Canadian dollars) and, to receive it, people must complete a request form.
+The email also gives a deadline for submission of the form.
+The supposed request form is a password-protected Microsoft Office document (.DOC or .DOCX) named "COVID 19 Relief".
+After the password is entered (it is provided in the email), the document asks users to enable macro commands.
+Once enabled, installation of ZLoader malware is initiated.
+This malicious program then begins infecting the system with the Zeus banking Trojan.
+Zeus malware steals information stored in browsers, primarily targeting credentials (i.e., log-ins and passwords) of various accounts.
+Furthermore, this Trojan has keylogging capabilities and, thus, the privacy of any typed information can be compromised.
+For example, cyber criminals can use hijacked e-commerce accounts and credit card details to make purchases.
+Using social engineering, criminals can trick users into providing authentication codes and other details necessary for access to accounts that have advanced verification (e.g. banking accounts).
+In summary, trusting the "COVID-19 Relief" email will compromise device integrity and can lead to serious privacy issues, identity theft and significant financial loss.
+If you suspect that the system is already infected with the Zeus Trojan (or other malware), use anti-virus software to remove it immediately.